4site-interactive-studios/4site-en-landing-page-redirect/README.md

 1. **Configure the Redirect Script**
    The redirect script uses a configuration object that must be defined before the script loads.
 Create a configuration object with your specific dates and corresponding Engaging Networks page URLs.

    **Date Format:**

-   - `"YYYY-MM-DD"` format (e.g., `"2025-12-03"`) - Matches the date only in the specified year (year-specific)
+   - Only `"YYYY-MM-DD"` format is supported (e.g., `"2025-12-03"`).
+All dates must include the full year.

    Include any necessary URL arguments such as tracking codes in the URLs.
 See the example HTML files for reference on how to structure the configuration.

 2. **Configure the EN Page Code**
-   Edit the `en-code-block.js` file and set the `returnLinkTextTemplate` configuration variable at the top of the file with your desired return message text template.
-The template should include `{domain}` as a placeholder, which will be automatically replaced with the actual domain from the referrer URL.
-On the Engaging Networks donation page (and its thank-you page) that users will be redirected to, include this script at the bottom of the page.
+   The target page script uses a configuration object that must be defined before the script loads.
+Create a `window.targetPageConfig` object with your desired settings.
+The `returnLinkTextTemplate` should include `{domain}` as a placeholder, which will be automatically replaced with the actual domain from the referrer URL.
+On the Engaging Networks donation page (and its thank-you page) that users will be redirected to, include the configuration object and script tag.
 This code is responsible for displaying the return message bar and handling the return link logic on the EN pages.

 3. **Configure GTM Tag**
    In **Google Tag Manager**, create or edit a Custom HTML tag that includes:

    1. The configuration object (`window.landingPageRedirectConfig`) with your dates and URLs
    2. A script tag that loads `redirect-script.js` (you can host this file on your server or use a CDN)

    Set the tag to fire on the appropriate pages (e.g., the site's homepage or site-wide).
 The script will automatically check dates and redirect when needed.

 4. **Publish / Testing GTM Changes**
    After configuring the tag, publish the updated GTM container so that the changes are saved and ready.
 Before pushing the GTM container live, you can preview the homepage takeover using **GTM's Preview Mode**.
 This lets you test the functionality on the real site without affecting all visitors.

    **Testing with Simulated Dates:**

    - Use the `YYYY-MM-DD` format: `https://yourwebsite.org?simulate-date=2025-12-03` (simulates December 3rd, 2025)

    Using these URLs (with GTM Preview enabled for that container version) will simulate the redirect as if it were the specified date.
 You should see the homepage redirect to the specified EN page and the message bar appear, just as it would during a live campaign.

    You can also test locally using the example HTML files (`index.html` or `wwf/index.html`) by opening them in a browser and adding the `?simulate-date=YYYY-MM-DD` parameter to the URL.

 5. **Verify Deployment**